 Client-server TLS handshake illustrating mutual authentication

 Certificate based authentication is built by leveraging the X.509 public key infrastructure (PKI) standard.
-Certificate based authentication offers stronger security by mutually authenticating both the client, using a trusted party (the Certificate Authority (CA)) and the server during the TLS handshake.
+Certificate authentication offers stronger security by mutually authenticating both the client, using a trusted party (the Certificate Authority (CA)) and the server during the TLS handshake.
 Because the certificate is signed, it is only possible to connect to the real server, and centrally manage the certificates using the CA for rotation or revocation.

 Identifying the user within a certificate

-Certificates have multiple fields such as expiry date, CN name, san name, etc. Depending on your organisation and policies, different fields will be used to encode the user name/id.
+X.509 certificates have multiple fields such as expiry date, CN name, san name, etc. Depending on your organisation and policies, different fields will be used to encode the user name/id.
 For example: